-Understanding the percentage most Houston personal injury lawyers take can be daunting.
+Understanding the percentage of contingency fee agreements most Houston personal injury lawyers take can be daunting.
 This is especially true for individuals new to personal injury law.
 The percentage that most personal injury lawyers take is typically referred to as a contingency fee.

 A contingency fee is a fee that a lawyer charges only if they win a case for their client.
-This article will delve deeper into the percentage most personal injury lawyers take and provide a comprehensive guide.
+This article covers the percentage most Houston personal injury lawyers take and provides a comprehensive guide.

 What is a Contingency Fee?